Quest Summer 2019

 Weather - Earth Systems - Environmental Changes

-QUEST will offer two week-long summer institutes on the Princeton University campus and a four-day field based program in collaboration with the NJ Pinelands Preservation Alliance.
-Large Scale System Interactions: Volcanoes and the Interplay of Physics, Chemistry, and Biology as well as Weather & Climate will take place July 8 - 12, 2019 from 8:30am until 3:30pm here on campus.
-The Pine Barrens Fire Ecology unit will take place with researchers in the field July 15 - 18, 2019 from 9:00am until 5:00pm in the New Jersey Pine Barrens.
-Detailed descriptions of all sessions are below.
-Join us!
+QUEST offered three week-long summer institutes on the Princeton University campus and a four-day field based program in collaboration with the NJ Pinelands Preservation Alliance.
+Large Scale System Interactions: Volcanoes and the Interplay of Physics, Chemistry, and Biology as well as Weather & Climate took place July 8 - 12, 2019, both on campus.
+The Pine Barrens Fire Ecology took place with researchers in the field fron July 15 - 18, 2019 in the New Jersey Pine Barrens.

 1. Large Scale System Interactions: Volcanoes and the Interplay of Physics, Chemistry, and Biology for teachers in grades 3-12 in all content areas